PaxGunner/DBDLobby-EternalBlight/README.md

 V1.1 of the Eternal Blight Lobby mod is available in the Releases tab (.pak file) Please note this is a WIP version of the lobby and is missing a few fixes.

+Known Issue(s):

+- there is a missing/bugged lighting component most noticeable in the survivor section of the lobby causing survivor models to look weird.

 **V1.1 UPDATE:**

 - added missing candle blueprints around the lobby